GoogleCloudPlatform/python-docs-samples/iot/api-client/mqtt_example/README.rst

 ===============================================================================

 This directory contains samples for Google Cloud IoT Core API. `Google Cloud IoT Core`_ allows developers to easily integrate Publish and Subscribe functionality with devices and programmatically manage device authorization.
+Before you run the sample, you must retrieve the Google root certificate.
+For example, `wget https://pki.goog/roots.pem` or `curl https://pki.goog/roots.pem > roots.pem`.
 The following example runs the sample using the project ID `blue-jet-123` and the device name `my-python-device`:

     python cloudiot_mqtt_example.py \